Slaughter: how animals are killed

 Method

-CO2 and mixed gases are usually used to kill bee colonies that the farmer no longer wants.
-The higher the concentration of CO2 used, the more likely they are to die quickly.5Czekońska, K, 2009.
-The effect of different concentrations of carbon dioxide (CO2) in a mixture with air or nitrogen upon the survival of the honey bee (Apis mellifera).
-Journal of Apicultural Research 48(1):67-71
+CO2 can be used to kill bee colonies that the farmer no longer wants.
+The higher the concentration of CO2 used, the more likely they are to die quickly.9Roy C and Vidal-Naquet N. 2022.
+Euthanasia of honey-bee colonies: Proposal of a standard method.
+Canadian Veterinary Journal.
+63 (5) 541-544.

 Electrical stunning

-Electrical stunning, or electric stun-kill, where the animal is stunned and killed at the same time, is still a most common slaughter method for most farmed animals.
+Electrical stunning, or electric stun-kill where the animal is stunned and killed at the same time, is still one of the most common slaughter method for most farmed animals.
 Electrical stunning and killing is done in different ways depending on the animal.

 Electric bath